 Description: Alice in Dairyland for 1955, Barbara Brown, milking a cow by hand.

 Description: Men at their desks in the engineering department, the north end drafting room, of Pawling & Harnischfeger.

 Description: Future Milwaukee Braves shortstop Johny Logan (left) and second baseman Jack Dittmer, photographed as members of the Milwaukee Brewers minor league team in...

 Description: Workers fill orders of ground steak patties by putting them into corrugated boxes layered with parchment divider paper.

 Description: Firefighters stand with steam fire engine in front of fire station at National Soldiers Home.

 Description: Vignetted quarter-length studio portrait of Frances Wettstein, Milwaukee teacher, writer, lecturer, and educator of the deaf.

 Description: A T.M.E.R. and L Company streetcar is stopped on Washington Avenue, with the two streetcar operators aboard.
 The advertisement on the streetcar reads, "190...

 Date: 1921 ca.

-Description: Quarter-length studio portrait of Charles Warren Taylor, Milwaukee railway manager.
+Description: Quarter-length studio portrait of Albert C. Downing, Milwaukee manufacturer.